timboGithubMan/bHLH-RNA-Seq/README.md

 # bHLH-RNA-Seq
-NA-Seq data and analysis of an Arabidopsis mutant overexpressing BHLH48, a transcription factor that interacts with ABI4 and is suspected to play a role in regulating glucose response.
+RNA-Seq data and analysis of an Arabidopsis mutant overexpressing BHLH48, a transcription factor that interacts with ABI4 and is suspected to play a role in regulating glucose response.
 WT and mutants were each grown in two conditions: control media and in glucose.

+All files are reproducible with main_script.R

 Via coexpression analysis, overlap was found between BHLH48 overexpression and genes expressed by the glc-TOR network, implying that BHLH48 over-expression increases glucose sensitivity.
 Via cluster analysis, target genes were identified for further experimentation.